-The DOE Order on Project Management (DOE Order 413.3) emphasizes the importance of risk management.
-As outlined in the NCSX Project Execution Plan (NCSX-PLAN-PEP), the NCSX Systems Engineering Management Plan (NCSX-PLAN-SEMP) and the Configuration Management Plan (NCSX-PLAN-CMP) risk management is the driving force in establishing and for maintaining the technical, cost, and schedule baselines for NCSX.
+The DOE Order on Project Management (DOE Order 413.3) emphasizes the importance of risk management from a graded approach perspective.
+As outlined in the NCSX Project Execution Plan (NCSX-PLAN-PEP), the NCSX Systems Engineering Management Plan (NCSX-PLAN-SEMP) and the Configuration Management Plan (NCSX-PLAN-SEMP) and the configuration Management Plan (NCSX-PLAN-CMP) risk management is the driving force in establishing and for maintaining the technical, cost, and schedule baselines for NCSX.
 In addition, PPPL Engineering Procedure, ENG-032, "Work Planning," provides the lab's overall guidance in establishing project requirements based on risk management approaches and consequences.